 Part 1: Submission of a project report with a maximum length of 4 pages addressing points 1-4.

-Part 2: Develop and record a 10 min presentation that addresses (points 5-6).
+Part 2: Develop and deliver a 15 min presentation (including questions) that addresses (points 5-6).

 For both parts of the assignment, assume the audience are the leaders in the organization.